craduns/ScUnblur-Firefox/README.md

 ## Description

-This Chrome extension allows you to remove the blur effect from documents on the Scribd website, providing a clearer view of the content.
+This Firefox addon allows you to remove the blur effect from documents on the Scribd website, providing a clearer view of the content.

 ## Features

-* **Remove Blur:** The extension will automatically remove the blur effect from Scribd documents.
+* **Remove Blur:** The addon will automatically remove the blur effect from Scribd documents.
 * **Block Ads:** Enjoy uninterrupted reading with no disruptive advertisements.

 ## Usage